-Thus, Petitioners have established that they clearly developed and implemented a Bitcoin processing business in New York.
+Thus, Petitioner has clearly developed and implemented a Bitcoin processing business in New York.

 ii.
-Petitioners were required to obtain a license in order to operate their Bitcoin processing business
+Petitioner will be required to obtain a license in order to continue his Bitcoin processing business.

-Petitioners' Bitcoin processing business certainly falls within the "virtual currency business activity" regulated by 23 NYCRR Part 200.
-The Regulation requires those engaged in "virtual currency business activity" that involves New York or New York residents to obtain a license.
+Petitioner's Bitcoin processing business certainly falls within the "virtual currency business activity" regulated by 23 NYCRR Part 200.
+The Regulation requires those engaged in

+"virtual currency business activity" that involves New York or New York residents to obtain a license.
 23 NYCRR §§ 200.2(q), 200.3(a).
-Chino is a New York resident who conducted business in New York with New York residents thus the Regulation applied to Chino and Chino LTD. Furthermore, Petitioners, as a Bitcoin processor performing Bitcoin-based exchange services, are engaged in "virtual currency business activity" as defined in 23 NYCRR § 200.2(q).
-See 23 NYCRR §§ 200.2(p)-(q).
-Thus, the Regulation applies to Petitioners, and in order to continue offering Bitcoin processing services, Petitioners would be required to obtain a license.
-Chino Aff, ¶ 11.
+Petitioner is a New York resident, who conducts business in New York with New York residents.
+Furthermore, Petitioner, as a Bitcoin processor performing Bitcoin-based exchange services, is engaged in "virtual currency business activity" as defined in 23 NYCRR § 200.2(q).
+See 23 NYCRR §§ 200.2(p)-(q); Affirmation of Pierre Ciric in Support of Petitioner's Opposition to Respondents' Cross-Motion to Dismiss ("Ciric Aff.") ¶ iii.
+The Regulation has halted Petitioner's Bitcoin processing business activities.

+4. Thus, the Regulation applies to Petitioner, and in order to continue offering Bitcoin processing services, Petitioner would be required to obtain a license.